 Candidates need not be focused on a writing career to the exclusion of directing or other pursuits, but should demonstrate an unmistakable devotion to the process, craft and art of writing for the screen.

 We don’t favor any genre or style of project over another.
-We’re open to both “mainstream” and “indie” and projects anywhere on the artistic spectrum.
-What matters to us is finding writers with unique voices, points of view, and the potential to contribute great stories to society.
+We’re open to “mainstream” and “indie” and projects anywhere on the artistic spectrum.
+What matters to us is finding writers with unique voices, points of view, and the potential to contribute powerful stories to society.
 If the submitted project feels like something we’ve seen a hundred times before, whether from Hollywood or Park City, we’re unlikely to be enthused.
 We look forward to receiving and reading the stories for screen you are most passionate about telling!